 Your recommenders should provide a sealed envelope with their signature over the seal, or may email a pdf copy of their letter directly to firstname.lastname@example.org.
 The unofficial transcript, CBEST, CSET, SAT, ACT, or AP scores may be emailed to email@example.com.

 After submission, your application will be reviewed by the Graduate School of Education.
-You will be contacted by the Graduate School of Education to remind you of your chosen interview time.
+You should be contacted by the Graduate School of Education to confirm your chosen interview time.
 (You will be given a choice of date and times in the online application).
+All STEP applicants will be interviewed as part of the application process, but occasionally the actual interview dates will differ from those stated in the application.
+For questions related to the interview date and time, please contact Chiara Paz, Credential Counselor at firstname.lastname@example.org.
 Notification of acceptance will be sent by US mail by the Graduate School of Education towards the end of March.
 The Cal Teach office does not review or make decisions regarding admission to the program.

 Once accepted (for planning purposes only*):

 In order to begin student teaching during the Winter quarter of your first year in the program (i.e. senior/last year as undergraduate), you will need to provide proof of completion of the following requirements:

 1) Certificate of Clearance (COC) - details and forms will be provided by Graduate School of Education